dougy147/idiomatik/README.md

-Trying to build my first interpreter with Python.
+Building my first interpreter with Python.

 It will for sure be bloated, as this is rather a practice-oriented than a theoretically-driven learning process.